 I used to work for a publishing company and was always getting super random cookbooks like this one for free.
 While it’s aimed at people with diabetes, or those eating for healthier hearts, the flavorful, easy, and impressive recipes like Harvest Pork Soup inside made me pick it up and take home.

 Although I’m not a huge fan of pork in soups (love it in chili though) I really liked the idea of a harvest-themed soup recipe, so I swapped the pork for chicken then added tons of fall veggies and protein-packed quinoa for staying power.

-A creamy duo of both sweet and regular potatoes mingling with poppy quinoa, earthy herbs, and hearty kale made this soup kind of taste like chicken soup on ‘roids.
+A creamy duo of sweet and regular potatoes mingling with quinoa, earthy herbs, and hearty kale made this soup kind of taste like chicken soup on ‘roids.
 It is perfect for the cold and blustery week we’re having around here!

 Start the Harvest Chicken Quinoa Soup soup by gathering all the ingredients together before you begin cooking.